cc-dev-65535/mkdocs/docs/index.md

 Intermediate level developers who already have some familiarity with the VS Code environment.

 ## Prerequisites
-* A Computer running a Windows Operating System
+* A computer running a Windows operating system
 * [VS Code Installation](https://code.visualstudio.com/download)
 * Working knowledge of simple programming concepts like arrays and JSON